 The beauty, scarcity, unique density of gold (no other metal outside the platinum group is so heavy) and the ease with which it could melt, form and be measured made it a natural trading medium.
 So it turns out that the reason why gold is precious is precisely because it is so chemically uninteresting.
 A piece of gold may not have any immediate physical value to the person holding it; you cannot eat or drink it, for example.
 Most would agree that gold has always had value, for all these reasons, as a component of decorative jewelry, a currency at one time and as an investment.

+In recent years, gold has become a popular option for retirement savings through a Gold IRA.
 In the 16th century, the discovery of South America and its vast gold deposits caused a huge fall in the value of gold and, therefore, an enormous increase in the price of everything else.
 From an elementary perspective, gold is the most logical option as a medium of exchange for goods and services.
 If you put together all the earrings, all the golden rulers, the small traces of gold on each computer chip, each pre-Columbian statuette, each wedding ring and cast it, it is estimated that you would only have a 20-meter cube left or something like that.
 The relative inertia of gold makes it possible to create an elaborate golden jaguar and be sure that 1000 years later it can be found in the window of a museum in central London, still in perfect condition.